Same-sex marriage in Delaware

-Same-sex marriage in Delaware has been legally recognized since July 1, 2013.
+Same-sex marriage has been legally recognized in Delaware since July 1, 2013.
 Governor Jack Markell signed legislation legalizing same-sex marriage on May 7, 2013, just hours after its passage in the Delaware House of Representatives and Senate.
-Though Rhode Island enacted legislation legalizing same-sex marriage before Delaware, on July 1, Delaware became the eleventh U.S. state, and twelfth U.S. jurisdiction, to allow same-sex couples to marry, preceding Minnesota and Rhode Island by one month.
+Delaware was the eleventh U.S. state, and the twelfth U.S. jurisdiction (after the District of Columbia), to allow same-sex couples to marry, preceding Minnesota and Rhode Island by one month.

 Delaware previously extended recognition to same-sex relationships in the form of civil unions, which granted same-sex couples the "rights, benefits, protections, and responsibilities" of married spouses.
 Civil unions became available in Delaware on January 1, 2012, following the enactment of legislation signed by Governor Markell on May 11, 2011.

 Civil unions

 In March 2011, senators David Sokola and Melanie George Smith introduced a bill to allow civil unions to the Delaware General Assembly.
 It passed the Senate Administrative Services Committee on March 31, and the full Senate by a vote of 13–6 on April 7, 2011.
 It passed the House of Representatives in a 26–15 vote on April 14.
 Governor Jack Markell signed the bill into law on May 11, 2011, and it took effect on January 1, 2012.
 At the signing, he said:

 Delaware civil unions provided the "rights, benefits, protections, and responsibilities" of marriage under a different name.
 Approximately 565 civil union licenses were issued in 2012, with 250 of these being issued in Sussex County, 235 in New Castle County, and 80 in Kent County.

-As of July 1, 2013, civil unions are no longer offered to any couple and existing civil unions were converted into marriages by July 1, 2014.
+The ability to enter into civil unions was closed off on July 1, 2013, and all civil unions were converted to marriages by July 1, 2014.